• About Us

 Share Share Reddit

-Castries, Saint Lucia – The Saint Lucian government, under Prime Minister Philip J. Pierre, has introduced controversial legislation aimed at retroactively approving the sale of 28,000 illegal passports under the Citizenship by Investment Program (CIP).
-The Saint Lucia passports were allegedly sold at steeply discounted rates without parliamentary approval through the National Infrastructure Improvement Program, facilitated by Caribbean Galaxy Real Estate Limited, a Chinese-controlled company.
+Castries, Saint Lucia – The Saint Lucia CIP Passport Scandal has deepened after Prime Minister Philip J. Pierre’s government introduced controversial legislation aimed at retroactively approving the sale of 28,000 illegal passports under the Citizenship by Investment Program (CIP).
+The passports were allegedly sold at steeply discounted rates without parliamentary approval through the National Infrastructure Improvement Program, facilitated by Caribbean Galaxy Real Estate Limited, a Chinese-controlled company.

 The government recently issued an official Gazette Notice to backdate the approval of these passport sales, raising widespread criticism.
 The passports, sold under dubious circumstances, have drawn allegations of corruption and have become a focal point in an ongoing Racketeer Influenced and Corrupt Organizations (RICO) case in the United States.
 The move by Pierre, along with Deputy Prime Minister Ernest Hilaire and Attorney General Leslie Mondesir, is widely seen as a desperate attempt to cover up past illegal actions and shield themselves from potential legal consequences.